cdwort/staff-eng/src/markdown/stories/amy-unger.md

 Third, I am successful if I'm saying the right "No"s to my manager.
 If the ICs that report to my managers end up feeling like "I told you so" or "We knew this was a bad idea" and that wasn't surfaced for a discussion, that's on me.
 As a staff engineer, I have the responsibility to course correct my manager when we're over-committed or commiting to the wrong thing.

 Finally, I'm successful if my organization has a healthy engineering culture.
 No one person owns culture, but that doesn't mean we all don't equally share the burden of building a world-class engineering organization.

 **_How do you spend your time day-to-day?_**

-I spend my time split between the four following functions.
+While I do write code from time-to-time, it's only after I've delivered on my obligations on these four functions.

 *Information gathering* - In order to help my team understand the context within which we're building a thing, I need a lot of information.
 I almost unfailingly start my day with a list of longer emails and docs of all varieties to digest.
 I also spend a fair amount of time in cross-org chats with assorted managers & ICs, whose purpose is a combination of information gathering and the coaching I mention below.